Magnus Essand – Cancer immunotherapy

-We develop novel CAR-T cells, oncolytic viruses and viral vectors that induce bystander immunity and reshape the tumor microenvironment to improve cancer immunotherapy.
+We develop novel CAR-T cells, oncolytic viruses and viral vectors, which induce immunity and reshape the tumor microenvironment to improve cancer immunotherapy.

 Hand holding a petri dish